kasecato/vscode-docomment/README.md

 ## Usage

-Type "///", it auto-generates an XML doucumentation comment like this:
+Type "///", it auto-generates an XML documentation comment like this:

 ![docomment](images/docomment.gif)